The Artist's Road

 Also pictured in the center is Major Irving Leonard Moskowitz.

-We’ve just seen the movie, The Monuments Men, an interesting look at the work of a group of men and women serving in the Monuments, Fine Arts and Archives section established in 1943 of the Allied armies.
+The movie, The Monuments Men, is an interesting look at the work of a group of men and women serving in the Monuments, Fine Arts and Archives section established in 1943 of the Allied armies.
 They came from thirteen nations, most volunteering and most with expertise in the arts as curators, museum directors, artists, archivists and architects.
 Regardless of some inaccuracies in the film, it serves as a reminder of the importance of safeguarding civilization’s cultural and artistic treasures and of the heroes who have sacrificed their lives to do so.

 Already a paid subscriber?
 Sign in